 Four language skills (listening, speaking, reading and writing) are reinforced and expanded in order to gain a more effective command of the language and to interact with greater confidence in a wider range of everyday familiar situations.
 Aspects of Spanish and Latin American culture.
 (CEFR -A2)

-Prerequisite: SN 1000 or equivalent US CR: 3/0/3
+Prerequisite: US CR: 3/0/3